 Preparing for neoadjuvant therapy involves both physical and mental preparation.
 Embrace support systems, practice good nutrition, engage in light exercise, and make necessary lifestyle adjustments.
 Communication with your healthcare team is essential for managing side effects.
 While the journey may be challenging, being well-prepared can help navigate the process more smoothly.

 Neoadjuvant therapy, a preventative treatment aimed at shrinking tumors before the main treatment, can be a beacon of hope for many cancer patients.
-However, like many cancer treatments, it comes with its array of side effects.
+However, like many cancer treatments, it comes with an array of side effects.
 Understanding these effects and knowing how to manage them can significantly enhance the quality of life for those undergoing this therapy.

 The side effects of neoadjuvant therapy can vary widely depending on the type of cancer, the specific treatment regimen, and the individual.
 Nonetheless, common side effects include fatigue, nausea, and changes in appetite or weight.
 Understanding these potential side effects can help individuals and their caregivers prepare and manage them more effectively.